paulhibbitts/using-docsify-this/README.md

 With Docsify-This you can instantly turn any publicly available Markdown file into a responsive standalone web page, and multiple Markdown files can even be linked together to provide a simple website.
 The visual appearance of displayed pages can be altered by using the point-and-click Web Page Builder or URL parameters.
 You can also use a set of provided Markdown CSS classes when creating your own Markdown content.
 In addition, if GitHub or Codeberg are used to store Markdown files an "Edit this Page" link can be automatically provided for each page to support collaborative authoring.

+_Being open source, you can even host your own Docsify-This instance, with the possibility of even a custom domain!
+No platform lock-in here._

 ### Docsify-This Web Page Builder

 To use the Docsify-This **Web Page Builder** enter the URL for an online Markdown file and tap the ‘Publish as Standalone Web Page’ button.
 The Markdown file will then be rendered as a standalone Web page with it’s own URL that can then be copied and shared.